 Azure AD Dynamic Group for Guest Identities

-To create a new Azure AD dynamic group, we switch to Azure Active Directory -> Groups -> New Group (New Group – Microsoft Azure)
+To create a new dynamic Azure AD group, we go to Azure Active Directory -> Groups -> New Group (New Group – Microsoft Azure).

-We create a new security group, assign a name and a description and select that we want to create a dynamic user group.
+We create a new security group, assign a name and description, and select that we want to create a dynamic user group.

-To ensure that only guest identities come into this group, we configure the following query: (user.userType -contains “Guest”)
+To ensure that only guest identities get into this group, we configure the following query: (user.userType -contains “Guest”)

-In this way, we ensure that no internal identities fall into this group.
-Namely, they have the userType “Member.”
+This way, we ensure that no internal identities fall into this group.
+This is because they have the userType “Member.”

-After creating the group, it takes a while until the guests are part of this group.
+After the group is created, it takes a while for the guests to become part of it.

 Back to Access Review

-After creating the dynamic security group, we can select it in the “New Access review” path.
-In addition, it can be set that only inactive identities are checked.
+After creating the dynamic security group, we can select it in the “New access verification” path.
+It is also possible to set that only inactive identities are checked.
 In our case, we want to check all guest identities regularly.

-Since we want to keep the effort of the IT department low, we choose that the guest user should review himself.
-We give him seven days to respond and conduct the query every quarter.
+Since we want to keep the effort for the IT department low, we decide to have the guest user perform a check himself.
+We give him seven days to respond and run the query quarterly.

-The changes are made automatically by configuring “Auto apply the result to resource.”
-If the guest user does not respond, access is revoked.
-After revoking access, the user is blocked for 30 days and then deleted from the tenant.
+The changes are made automatically if you configure the “Automatically apply the result to resource” option.
+If the guest user does not respond, the access is revoked.
+After the access is revoked, the user is locked for 30 days and then deleted from the client.

-To do this, we could automate another query that sends all blocked accounts for review every month.
+To this end, we could automate another query that sends all blocked accounts for review each month.

-In addition, we specify that justification is required, and the user is notified by email and receives reminders.
+In addition, we indicate that justification is required, and the user is notified by email and receives reminders.

 After we have made all the settings, we can name the policy.
-Then, by clicking Create, the policy will be saved and active immediately (if we have configured the start date to today).
+Then, when you click “Create,” the policy will be saved and active immediately (if we set the start date to today).

-On the review day, the guest users will receive a message by email.
+On the day of the rating, guest users will receive a message by email.

-After logging in, the user is asked to select whether he still needs access.
+After logging in, the user is asked if he still needs access.

-If the guest specifies No, they will be blocked and removed from the tenant after the review has expired.
-The same happens if he does not respond to this message.
+If the guest indicates “No,” he will be blocked and removed from the tenant after the evaluation expires.
+The same will happen if he does not respond to this message.